Master of Business Administration - MBA

 - adhere to the MBA program’s criteria for professional behavior, personal responsibility and respect for others

-A student will be placed on probation for any of the following reasons:
+A student will be on academic recovery for any of the following reasons:

 - earning a cumulative GPA below 3.0